marispace-x/selfdescriptions/README.md

 - Participants (e.g., legal persons, companies, ...)
 - Services (e.g., platform, software, infrastructure, ...)
 - Resources (e.g., data, sensor devices, infrastructure, ...)
-- Sensor Data (e.g., multibeam, ctd, camera, ...)
+- Sensors (e.g., multibeam, ctd, camera, ...)

-Resources and Sensor Data are separated into different entities in Marispace-X due to the complexity and large amount of different sensor types that exist.
+Resources and Sensors are separated into different entities in Marispace-X due to the complexity and large amount of different sensor types that exist.
 Resource self-descriptions like "dataResource", "geoDataResource" are general self-descriptions of geospatial data resources.
 These self-descriptions make the data resource findable and accessible as they can be search by geolocation, time, sensor type, theme.
-The Sensor Data like "multibeam", "ctd", "camera" are more detailed self-descriptions of sensor data.
+The Sensors like "multibeam", "ctd", "camera" are more detailed self-descriptions of sensor data.
 These self-descriptions make the data interoperable and reusable as they contain attributes about sensor characteristics, sensor settings, and processing information.

 Each self-description has the three following data files.